Mona400/Problem-Solving-Training/level-3/README.md

 [[phase-3-2](/level-3/codeforces/phase-3-2)],
 [[phase-3-3](/level-3/codeforces/phase-3-3)],
 [[phase-3-4](/level-3/codeforces/phase-3-4)],
-each sheet of them contains C-Div2/A-Div1 problems and divided into (Divide and Conquer - Graph - Data Structure - Math and Number Theory - String - Greedy and Brute Force - Dynamic Programming).
+each phase of them contains C-Div2/A-Div1 problems and divided into (Divide and Conquer - Graph - Data Structure - Math and Number Theory - String - Greedy and Brute Force - Dynamic Programming).
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~120 problems.
+Finally, each phase contains ~120 problems.
 [[div3-div4-contests](/level-3/codeforces/div3-div4-contests)] that focus on div3 + div4 contests (easy contests) and contains ~85 contests, and
 [[educational-contests](/level-3/codeforces/educational-contests)], that focus on educational-contests (medium contests) and contains ~125 contests.